fzingg/hyperloop-showcase/README.md

 ##### Step 4.4: Adding Webpack bundles to the Rails asset Pipeline

-Finally we need to require these two bundles into our rails asset pipeline.
+Finally we need to require these two bundles in our rails asset pipeline.
-Edit `app/assets/javascripts/application.js` and add :
+Edit `app/assets/javascripts/application.js` and add:
 ```javascript
 // app/assets/javascripts/application.js